Savomagia/rollDice/README.md

 # rollDie
-A very basic dice roller
+A very basic dice roller.
+A project to be review after the study of functions and DOM Events.